fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 trace: "on-first-retry
 {% endhighlight js %}

 Lets demonstrate how to use traceviewer by change one of our passing tests so it fails.
-In [login.steps](https://github.com/dp2020-dev/blazemeter-ecommerce-automated-tests/blob/main/playwright/tests/login.spec.ts) , the expected log in message is <b>'Welcome test'</b> (test being the username), changed to <b>'Welcome visitor'</b>:
+In [login.steps](https://github.com/dp2020-dev/blazemeter-ecommerce-automated-tests/blob/main/playwright/tests/login.spec.ts) , the log in message when logging in is <b>'Welcome test'</b> (test being the username), so lets change the expected value in the test to <b>'Welcome visitor'</b>:

 {% highlight js %}
 test.describe("Log in tests", () => {